-Pulling this all together, Quantum physics works on a particle level — molecules, atoms, cells are effected by energy – our thoughts.
-The small particles make up a whole and while changing a few small particles does not change the whole, it can start to change the whole … at some point so many particles will change that it does change the whole!
+Pulling this all together, Quantum physics on a particle level — The small particles make up a whole and while changing a few small particles does not change the whole, it can start to change the whole … at some point so many particles will change that it does change the whole!

 While you may not see immediate change in your total physical body, at a cellular level healing is happening that you are not even aware of.

 Our thoughts will start the cells moving in the direction of healing or mutating.
 One or two mutated cells our body can handle, if the disease causing stressor is not figured out cells will continue to mutate until you have an autoimmune disease, or cancer. or lyme disease or whatever your weak point is.